E1leenn/finalchallenge/README.md

 Next, open VNC Viewer.
 Enter your Raspberry Pi ip address to remotely access the desktop of your Raspberry Pi over the internet.

 ![](images/vnc_connection.jfif) <br>
+*Screenshot of VNC Viewer*

-*Create new connection for raspberry pi*
+This step is to create new connection for raspberry pi.
 ![](images/vncStartpage.png)
 *Screenshot of VNC Viewer*